The squash casserole my mom’s farm inspired

 • Squash.
 Feel free to use all yellow summer squash or all zucchini if that’s what you have.
 However, the alternating colors are what make this casserole so unique and pretty!

 • Olive oil.
-You can also use any other type of healthy oil that does not have a ton of flavor.
+You can also use any other type of oil that does not have a ton of flavor.
 Avocado, safflower, and sunflower oils will all work equally as well.

 • Garlic Powder.
 You only need a little bit, but it’s the secret ingredient that gives this dish a unique flavor!